 Checkpoint Countermeasure Refer to page Check by user A countermeasure is provided for an overload operation.
 When performing frequent starts/stops by the inverter, rise/fall in the temperature of the transistor element of the inverter will repeat due to a repeated flow of large current, shortening the life from thermal fatigue.
 Since thermal fatigue is related to the amount of current, the life can be increased by reducing current at locked condition, starting current, etc. Reducing current may extend the service life but may also cause torque shortage, which leads to a start failure.
 Adding a margin to the current can eliminate such a condition.
 For an induction motor, use an inverter and a converter unit of higher capacities (up to two ranks).
 For a PM motor, use an inverter and a converter unit, and PM motor of higher capacities.
 The specifications and rating match the system requirements.
-Make sure that the specifications and rating match the system requirements. - Countermeasures are taken against electrical corrosion on the motor bearing.
+Make sure that the specifications and rating match the system requirements.
+Countermeasures are taken against electrical corrosion on the motor bearing.
 When a motor is driven by the inverter, axial voltage is generated on the motor shaft, which may cause electrical corrosion of the bearing in rare cases depending on the wiring, load, operating conditions of the motor or specific inverter settings (high carrier frequency and EMC filter ON).
 Contact your sales representative to take appropriate countermeasures for the motor.
-The following
+The following shows examples of countermeasures for the inverter. • Decrease the carrier frequency. • Turn OFF the EMC filter. • Provide a common mode choke 1 on the output side of the inverter.
+(This is effective regardless of the EMC filter ON/OFF connector setting.)

-1 Recommended common mode choke: FT-3KM F series FINEMET® common mode choke cores manufactured by Hitachi Metals, Ltd. FINEMET is a registered trademark of Hitachi Metals, Ltd.
+^{1} Our recommended common mode choke is FT-3KM F series FINEMET® common mode choke core which is manufactured by Hitachi Metals, Ltd. FINEMET is a registered trademark of Hitachi Metals, Ltd.